How to Coat a Roof and Protect a Roof with Elastomeric Roof Coating

 What You Need for Your Roof Coating

 The tools you will need for this job include gloves, a ladder, a hose and nearby water source, a pressure washer, a pole or broomstick that will screw into a paint roller handle, a 9-inch paint roller frame, a 4-inch paint brush, and a 9-inch long nap or roller cover.
-A thicker roller cover—like one-and-one-quarter inch thick—will make the job easier because you can cover more area with fewer strokes.
+A thicker roller cover—such as one that is 1 ¼ inch thick—will make the job easier because you can cover more area with fewer strokes.
 If you have leaks or vulnerable areas, you’ll want to get some polyester membrane fabric and elastomeric patching compound (Tucson Rubberized Coatings Product 501).
 Finally, you’ll need the best roof coating for the job and the correct amount.
 Tucson Rubberized Coatings Product 7000 is proven to last the longest in harsh weather.
 It can also lower your energy bills more than other coatings.
 There is a link to a checklist that includes these listed items in the video notes below.

 One five gallon bucket covers approximately 500 square feet of roof surface, so if your roof measures at 2,000 square feet, then you’ll need eight buckets to complete two coats.
-Different surfaces will cause different rates of coverage, so ask a Tucson Rubberized Coatings expert to ensure you have the proper amount of coating for your job.
+Different surfaces will require different rates of coverage, so ask a Tucson Rubberized Coatings expert to ensure you have the proper amount of coating for your job.
 Not all of these tools are absolutely necessary, but they are recommended.

 Next, you’ll want to decide when to do your project.
 Pick a time when there is no rain in the forecast for four days in a row.
 If rain falls on the coating before it is fully cured, then it can cause issues.